Welcome to my long list of 40 of the best nonfiction books of all time – in my personal opinion of course! I’ll include both old and new titles.

 Once a neurosurgeon in training, author Paul Kalanithi was suddenly struck by his diagnosis of Stage 4 Lung Cancer.
 With little time left, he was thus forced to focus on the things that truly matter in life.
 Hint: it isn’t accolades or money.

 Sadly, Kalanithi has since passed away.
 However, I am forever grateful for his parting message to us.
-His book remains one of my favorite nonfiction reads to date.
+When Breath Becomes Air remains one of my favorite nonfiction reads to date.

 18. Goodbye to All That